 Interestingly, in a study of perioperative nurses, Gaberson et al. found that over 90% of the participants considered getting certified as a personal accomplishment and a challenge that validated their specialized knowledge, professional growth, attainment of a practice standard, professional commitment, and credibility.
 A recent study of the attributes of expert physiotherapy continence clinicians demonstrated that therapists with post-graduate qualifications “frequently mentor novice clinicians, foster consumer-focused and high-quality healthcare, contribute to research generation and implementation and measure therapy outcomes using valid tools” (Slade et al, 2020).
 Indeed, advanced practice physiotherapists commonly hold qualifications and certifications beyond entry-level skills (Fennelly et al, 2020).

 Yet, some PTs attend only the minimally number of courses required by their state physical therapy board and they do not seem interested in attending any more courses.
 Since several state boards require around 50 hours of education, these PTs may attend only two dry needling courses.
-While these PTs may have enough basic skills to treat some of their patients, many times they will not be prepared and qualified when muscles are involved that they did not study.
+While these PTs may have enough basic skills to treat most of their patients, at times they will not be prepared and qualified when muscles are involved that they did not study.
 In the Myopain Seminars dry needling courses, most of the calf muscles are covered in the third course, and these muscles are frequently involved in pain commonly attributed to plantar fasciitis, Achilles tendinopathy, or even heel spurs (Eftekharsadat et al., 2016; Uygur et al., 2019).

 An even greater concern is how these therapists will explain why they did not complete the certification when they get challenged in court.
 While serious adverse events with dry needling are rare (Brady et al., 2014; Mabry et al., 2020; Boyce et al., 2020), accidents do happen.
 Imagine the scenario where a PT, who did not bother to get certified in dry needling, is being challenged in court: